Have you ever jumped into your car, turned the key, and nothing happened? If so, did thoughts like this start racing through your head?

 - Re-connecting the cables following the steps in #6.

-- Allow the functioning car to run five to ten minutes with the jumper cables attached to the dead car.
+- Allow the functioning car to run for five to ten minutes with the jumper cables attached to the dead car.

 - Consider calling a tow truck or using roadside assistance.